hyusterr/html.2023.final.data/README.md

         ...
     }
     ```
-    - we will update `release` on a daily base.
+    - we will update `release/` on a daily base.
 For learners that are not familiar with `JSON` format, please refer to <https://en.wikipedia.org/wiki/JSON>.

 ## How to use